NeTEx

 is used.

-The TrainNumber currently consists of a maximum of six digits.
-A ServiceJourney can generally contain several different train numbers, while a JourneyPart only refers to a single TrainNumber.
+TrainNumber currently has a maximum of six digits.
+A ServiceJourney can contain several different train numbers, while a JourneyPart refers to only one TrainNumber.
 In Switzerland, there is no difference between the published and the productive TrainNumber.

-A structured element used to assign facilities to a ServiceJourney or JourneyPart.
+A structured element that is used to assign facilities to a ServiceJourney or JourneyPart.
 SKI classifies these facilities into the following groups:

 • Accommodation facilities